 Building Safety Month is a national public safety awareness campaign to help individuals, families and businesses understand what it takes to create safe, resilient, affordable and energy-efficient homes and buildings.
 Each week in May, the Building Inspections Department will provide helpful safety tips to protect residents in the buildings where they live, learn, work and play.

-Week 1 - May 1 - 5, Partnering with Code Officials to Build Stronger, Safer Communities
+Week 1 - May 1 - 5, Preparing for Disasters: Build Strong, Build Smart

-Week 3 - May 13-19, Protecting Communities from Disasters
+Week 3 - May 13-19, Securing Clean, Abundant Water for All Communities

 Week 4 - May 20-26, Construction Professionals and Homeowners: Partners in Safety

 Week 5 - May 27-31, Innovations in Building Safety

 Week 3 - Securing Clean, Abundant Water for All Communities

 Clean water is the world’s most precious commodity.
 The World Health Organization estimates 844 million people lack basic drinking-water service.
 Building, plumbing and green codes help guard this precious commodity for future generations through proper construction, conservation and safe disposal.
 Read on...